 In the 1920’s Brixton was a thriving shopping district attracting visitors from far and wide.
 But the area was bombed during World War II contributing to a severe housing crisis, which in turn led to poverty.
 This was followed by slum clearances and the building of council housing on a large scale.
 In the 1940s and 1950s many immigrants settled in Brixton as it was a cheap place to live near in the capital.

 It’s this rich multiculturalism that makes Brixton such a wonderful vibrant place to visit.
 Nowadays Brixton is packed with trendy bars, delicious food from all over the world and independent clothing shops.
-It’s the only place I know that you can get a Brazilian breakfast, traditional Japanese lunch, a Jerk BBQ burger for dinner and a proper English cider all for less than 25 quid!
+You can find something to fit any diet in Brixton, from a Halal brunch to vegan afternoon tea in London.
+It’s the only place I know that you can get a Brazilian breakfast, a traditional Japanese lunch, a Jerk BBQ burger for dinner and a proper English cider all for less than 25 quid!
 There’s nowhere better to eat in London in my opinion.

 Check out Pop Brixton, an assortment of shipping containers come bars, for live music and a great evening atmosphere.
 Brixton village and Brixton market are bringing back the shoppers of it’s heyday, now mostly famous for it’s African and Caribbean food.
 While Brixton academy is the place to go for music lovers.
 One of the leading music venues in London once hosting Eric Clapton, Wham and Culture Club when it opened in the 1980’s, as well as the Smiths last ever performance.